Quantifying the Resolution of a Template after Image Registration: Discussion and Conclusion

 \section{Discussion and Conclusion}

-From the theoretical analyses as well as the experiments presented above, we conclude that the proposed resolution measure allows to quantify and visualize the horizontal uncertainty remaining after registration at each location of the template.
-In fact, in both applications the obtained measure of horizontal variability, given in the template's units of length, is in agreement with otherwise obtained measures of the respective variability.
+From the theoretical analyses as well as the experiments presented above, we conclude that the proposed template resolution measure (TRM) allows to quantify and visualize the horizontal uncertainty remaining after registration at each location of the template.
+In fact, in both applications the horizontal variability as measured by the TRM in the template's units of length is in agreement with otherwise obtained measures for it.

 A major advantage of the proposed method is that it uses only the registered images as input, see Algorithm~\ref{alg}; in particular, no labelling or segmentation is required (cf. the last paragraph of Section~\ref{sec:intro} on the state of the art).
-The computation and visualization of the proposed resolution measure can thus be fully automatized given three parameters, namely the effective height $\eta$, as well as the threshold probabilities $p_0$ and $p_1$.
+The computation and visualization of the TRM can thus be fully automatized given three parameters, namely the effective height $\eta$, as well as the threshold probabilities $p_0$ and $p_1$.
 However, further experiments implied that changing the threshold probabilities barely affects the results; hence, their selection is more a matter of the corresponding quantiles' statistical robustness given the sample size.
 Choosing the effective height is somewhat more important, but fortunately, it has a well specified meaning as the height of a sharp edge which is to be detected as such.
 Therefore, about half the difference between the intensity of foreground and background will often be a reasonable choice for $\eta$.

-Of course, there are situations where the proposed resolution measure's behaviour differs from the intended one.
+Of course, the proposed TRM comes with some limitations, in particular the following: \begin{itemize} \item There are situations where the proposed resolution measure's behaviour differs from the intended one.
 Indeed, large values may not only correspond to horizontally misaligned features, but also to a feature mismatch, where some sample images contain a certain feature which the other samples are lacking.
-But even in this case the measure is useful as low values still correctly identify regions where the samples agree.
+But even in this case the TRM is useful as low values still correctly identify regions where the samples agree. \item Our entire analysis is based on the groupwise setting of image registration.
+In the pairwise setting the proposed algorithm can not be used to evaluate the misalignment of the images. \item As we assumed that the images still have horizontal variation left after registration, the method is restricted to simpler types of transformations, such as affine or rigid transformations.
+Additionally the method only looks at the registered images and does not evaluate the transformations themselves. \end{itemize} On the bright side we showed that the TRM is robust to noise in the images and can be used to learn about the horizontal variation in a dataset especially when comparing different groups of images.

 In summary, we developed a new tool to help with the evaluation of images registered groupwise to a template, providing insight into the reliability of the structures visible in the template, and quantifying as well as visualizing this in terms of a local resolution measure.